KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_4.md

-# Part 4: More API Data
+# More API Data

-1. In Atom, in left side Project panel, right click on the _app_ folder, and pick "**New File**."
+1. In Atom, in left side **Project** panel, right click on the "app" folder, and select **New File**.
 Name it _quiz.js_.

-2. Copy the contents [from this file on GitHub](https://github.com/KansasCityWomeninTechnology/trivia-api/blob/answer-key-part-4/app/quiz.js) & paste them into the _app/quiz.js_ file.
+2. Copy the contents [from this file on GitHub](https://github.com/KansasCityWomeninTechnology/trivia-api/blob/answer-key-part-4/app/quiz.js) and paste it into the _app/quiz.js_ file.

   {% hint style='info' %}
 ##### Let's walk through this code!